-What you’ll need:
+What You Will need:

-Rotary drill with Flex shaft or drill press
+- Rotary drill with Flex shaft or drill press

 If collected from the beach, wash your sea shells well in soapy water to remove any grit and sand and leave to dry.

 Mark your sea shell with where you want to begin drilling your hole.
 Set up your water dish, either an ice cream tub, sandwich box or some form of solid tray with a piece of wood or blu-tac to hold the shell in place whilst drilling.
 It will need to be deep enough to immerse your shell in.
 Select your drill bit, say 1mm and attach to your flex shaft/drill press.
-If you’d prefer, you can start off smaller, say 0.75mm and increase your drill bit size until you reach your desired hole size.
+If you would prefer, you can start off smaller, say 0.75mm and increase your drill bit size until you reach your desired hole size.

 For further help, you might also like to read our article:12 Things you Should Know about Diamond Drill Bits